vtta2008/PLM/README.md

 ## **SHORT FILM PIPELINE**

-This applications is to build, manage, and optimise a pipeline to make a short film.
+This applications can be used to build, manage, and optimise film making pipelines.

-Now it's compatible with Windows 10 (may also work with earlier version but I have not tested yet) and will not work with Maya 2016 or lower.
+The latest version is compatible with Windows 10 and may run on earlier versions.
+It does not run in Maya 2016 or lower.

-Regard to VFX Reference Platform, due to large invention we will stay with python 2.7 but will update to python 3 on 2019.
+Due to VFX Reference Platform and the large invention, we need to stay with python 2.7 but expect to migrate to python 3 in 2019.

-Details are here:
+Details are as follows:

     http://www.vfxplatform.com/

-**SOFTWARE INSTALL**
+**SOFTWARE TO INSTALL**

 Python standalone:

     - Anaconda python 2.7: https://www.anaconda.com/download

-Maya 2017/2018(it's up to you):
+Maya 2017/2018(Optional):

     - Maya education: https://www.autodesk.com/education/free-software/maya
     - Vray 3.6: https://www.chaosgroup.com/vray/maya